Procurement Glossary

-A bill of quantities is a structured document that lists in detail all the services, quantities and quality requirements to be provided for a procurement project.
-In purchasing, it serves as the central basis for tenders, offers and contract design, ensuring precise comparability of offers and legal certainty.
+A bill of quantities is a structured document that lists in detail all the services to be provided, quantities and quality requirements of a procurement project.
+In Procurement , it serves as the central basis for invitations to tender, offers and contract design, ensuring precise comparability of offers and legal certainty.

 Example: When tendering for facility management services, the specifications contain 150 individual items ranging from the daily cleaning of 5,000 m² of office space to the semi-annual maintenance of 12 air conditioning systems, with each item defining precise time specifications and quality standards.